apache/hudi/website/src/pages/tech-specs.md

 - **Unified Computation Model** - a unified way to combine large batch style operations and frequent near real time streaming operations over large datasets.
 - **Self-Optimized Storage** - automatically handle all the table storage maintenance such as compaction, clustering, vacuuming asynchronously and in most cases non-blocking to actual data changes.
 - **Cloud Native Database** - abstracts Table/Schema from actual storage and ensures up-to-date metadata and indexes unlocking multi-fold read and write performance optimizations.
 - **Engine Neutrality** - designed to be neutral and without any assumptions on the preferred computation engine.
-Apache Hudi will manage metadata, provide common abstractions and pluggable interfaces to most/all common compute/query engines.
+Apache Hudi will manage metadata, and provide common abstractions and pluggable interfaces to most/all common compute/query engines.

 This document is intended as reference guide for any compute engines, that aim to write/read Hudi tables, by interacting with the storage format directly.